Python-GIS-book/site/source/part2/chapter-06/md/07-nearest-neighbour.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 _**Figure 6.47**.
 A map showing the three closest public transport stops to the selected building (Hartwall Arena).
 The LineString marked with red color show the closest stop, while the line indicated with blue color shows the 3rd closest stop._

-From the map, we can see that the closest stops to the arena seem to be located close to a large road 100-130 meters away from the arena, while the third closest stop is closer to the rail roads 377 meters away (Euclidian distance) from the building.
+From the map, we can see that the closest stops to the arena seem to be located close to a large road 100-130 meters away from the arena, while the third closest stop is closer to the rail roads 377 meters away (Euclidean distance) from the building.
 <!-- #endregion -->

 <!-- #region editable=true slideshow={"slide_type": ""} -->